Compose your music experience

 Sam’s career plans: “Write as much music with as many people as possible.
 Have a steady job that permits music on the side.”

-Adds Brian Morello, director of Beloit’s Center for Entrepreneurship, where the Maple Street Studio is housed.
-“Music is not only alive at Beloit College and in the surrounding community, but we’ve got the infrastructure and know-how to help you make music a part of your life both while you are in college and afterward.”
+Adds Brian Morello, director of Beloit’s Center for Entrepreneurship, where the Maple Tree Studio is housed: “Music is not only alive at Beloit College and in the surrounding community, but we’ve got the infrastructure and know-how to help you make music a part of your life both while you are in college and afterward.”